leonx04/SOF306/README.md

-# This is my project study to thymleaf
+# This is my project study to thymleaf, lambda and spring boot